The Westinghouse Roaster

 Thanks and here's to roaster cookin'!

-Here is a VERY nice Roaster and Stand, dating (I believe) to the late 1940s, sent in by Beth.
-She writes:
+Here is a VERY nice RO-81 Roaster and Stand, dating (I believe) to the mid 1940s, sent in by Beth.
+Note the distinctive three square buttons on the control panel.
+Beth writes:

 "A few years ago I inherited a roaster from an elderly aunt who passed away.
 While seaching the web, I found your site and am taking you up on your request to send pictures of roasters!
 Do you have any idea what year this model is?
 It has the glass insert in the top of the lid. "